sedaakaya/PortfolioProjects/README.md

 # PortfolioProjects
-data exploration with sql covid deaths and vaccinations
+Data exploration about covid deaths and vaccinations using sql

+Data cleaning about Nashville Housing using sql